 The chilled water connections to the evaporator are to be grooved-pipe type connections.
-Do not attempt to weld these connections.
-Refer to submittal for dimension of tube stub for grooved connection.
-Refer to submittal for dimension of tube stub for grooved connection.
+Do not attempt to weld these connections, as the heat generated from welding can cause microscopic and macroscopic fractures on the cast iron waterboxes that can lead to premature failure of the waterbox.
+Refer to submittal for dimension of tube stub for grooved connection